yurimssilva/product-edc/docs/contract/Non-Cataloged Contract Offer.md

 - Bob is the **Data Consumer**
 - Initial Contract Offer send out by Alice

 #### (New) 3.
-Bob intents to alert his suppliers in case of Quality Alerts
+Bob wants to be informed about Quality Alerts of his suppliers

-Bob wants to alert his suppliers in case of Quality Alerts.
+Bob wants to be alert by suppliers in case of Quality Alerts.
 But not all suppliers have a Contract Offer for Quality Alerts, Bob can accept.
 So Bob sends out a different Contract Offer to Alice.

 The roles are as follows:

 - Contract Offer is non-cataloged
-- Alice is the **Data Consumer**
+- Alice is the **Data Provider**
-- Bob is the **Data Provider**
+- Bob is the **Data Consumer**
 - Initial Contract Offer send out by Bob

 > Please note: This is not a Counter Offer, as defined in the Terminology chapter.